JenniferVonT/DataVisualizer/README.md

 #### Dependencies
 No dependencies except default built in node functions.
 *During dev testing there is dependencies to vite and jest but these are not neccessary in production.*

-This is a project specifically created for the course `1DV610 - Intro to software quality` at the Linnaeus University (Sweden) which means I cannot guarantee that this module will be updated in the future.

 #### Quick example
 ```javascript